-To characterize the cognitive performance of the subjects quantitatively, we used IQ test, Cambridge gambling task (CGT), spatial working memory task (SWM), and intra-extra dimensional shift task (IED) (see Tables s6 and s7).
+To characterize the cognitive performance of the subjects quantitatively, we used an IQ test, Cambridge gambling task (CGT), spatial working memory task (SWM), and intra-extra dimensional shift task (IED) (see Tables S6 and S7 in the supplementary material).
 In particular, on the same day before the MEG experiment, all the subjects performed the tests for the first time.
-We compare the cognitive measures for the HC and PAE groups using unpaired t-tests as shown in Table 1, where the p-values are considered significant if P < 0.05/12 (Bonferroni correction).
-The results show a significantly lower IQ in both the oPAE and cPAE groups in comparison with the HC group, indicating a significant level of impairment in the cognitive and behavioral domains in adolescents with PAE.
-No significant differences were found between the cPAE and oPAE subjects for the IQ test and neither for the other tests after correction for multiple testing.
+We compare the cognitive measures for the HC and PAE groups using unpaired t-tests as shown in Table I, where the p-values are considered significant if P < 0.05/12 (Bonferroni correction).
+The results show a significantly lower IQ in both the oPAE and the cPAE groups in comparison with the HC group, indicating a significant level of impairment in the cognitive and behavioral domains in adolescents with PAE.
+No significant differences were found between the cPAE and the oPAE subjects for the IQ test and neither for the other tests after correction for multiple testing.